Kos

 Tropical (Natural) Beach

-the photo is of Tropical Beach, which now has a new owner.
-Mandy now runs the small cafe (2010) selling cold and hot drinks and sandwiches.
+Tropical Beach has a new owner.
+Mandy now (2010) runs the small cafe selling cold and hot drinks and sandwiches.
 A new sign near the road is planned for 2011.
-Mandy and her partner, fill up sand bags so it is easier to get into the water.
+Mandy and her partner fill up sandbags so it is easier to get into the water.
 I am disabled, 2 walking sticks, and have no problems with this beach.
 One of the few beaches on the island, where the sea is calm, most of the time.
-For me, one of the best places to swim. water temp 25 althought it is 27 on the North of the island (July-September).
+For me, one of the best places to swim; water temp 25o although it is 27o on the North of the island (July-September).

 Kos_Tropical_Beach_shield.JPG